 Hammond & Shaw are a well established firm of Chartered Surveyors in South Devon, offering Mortgage Valuations, HomeBuyer Surveys and Building Surveys for properties in Exeter, Newton Abbot, Plymouth and the surrounding area.
 With a wealth of experience in residential property surveying, our directors have built up a reputation for excellence and professionalism in all our dealings.

 What is a HomeBuyer Survey?

-A HomeBuyer Survey is a detailed inspection and report designed by the Royal Institution of Chartered Surveyors (RICS) to provide prospective buyers with important information regarding the condition of a property they are thinking of purchasing.
+A HomeBuyer Survey is a detailed inspection and report designed by the Royal Institution of Chartered Surveyors (RICS) to provide prospective home buyers with important information regarding the condition of a property they are thinking of purchasing.

-The Report produced is written in user friendly and jargon free English, making it a valuable document accessible to everyone.
+The written survey report is produced in user-friendly and jargon-free English, making it a valuable document accessible to everyone.
 Its aim is to help you:

 - Make an informed decision on your property purchase

 - Discover and budget for any urgent or major repairs to the building

 - Consider if any other advice should be sought prior to exchanging contracts

-- Gain peace of mind in knowing all salient information about the property
+- Gain peace of mind in knowing all important facts about the property

-- Use the survey findings as a factual basis to enable you to renegotiate the purchase price
+- Use the survey findings as a basis for renegotiating the purchase price

 As a Level 2 mid-range survey, the RICS HomeBuyer Survey is not as comprehensive as the Level 3 RICS Building Survey.
 The report is compiled on the basis of a non-intrusive building inspection, meaning our surveyors won’t be able to look under floor coverings or other concealed areas, drill holes or conduct any other invasive methods of investigation.

 Is a HomeBuyer Survey right for my property?

 The RICS HomeBuyer Survey is the most popular report requested by property buyers.
 It is aimed at conventional properties that are in a reasonable state of repair.

-- Modern buildings and standard older buildings constructed within the last 100 years
+- Modern buildings and standard-construction older homes built within the last 100 years

 - Properties of standard design

 - Homes built with conventional construction methods

 - Buildings that are in good overall condition